Jadranska straža (magazine): Editors and style

 Jadranska straža was published from January 1923 until April 1941.
 It was normally published once a month (except twice as bi-monthly issues in 1925 and 1938) in Split.
 Until 1929, the journal's sole editor was Silvije Alfirević.
 He was joined by Niko Bartulović and Otokar Lahman as co-editors in 1929 and 1930. Živko Vekarić and Jakša Ravlić joined the editing board in 1930 for a year.
 Both of them and Alfirević quit the role in 1931.
 Ravlić edited the journal from 1936 until its final issue.

 Style and rhetoric of the journal mimicked those of early Italian fascist organisations.
 While the journal covered national politics, this was normally done in a way meant to glorify the king and the ruling house.
 The journal paid less attention to actions of the government.
 While Jadranska straža regularly praised king's political actions, it was critical of the government moves at times.
 The association leadership and journal editors were split in support to the People's Radical Party and the Democratic Party.
 While both supported the policy of high centralisation of the state, the former saw the new country as a Greater Serbia.
 The Democratic Party initially attracted substantial portion of Croat population in the coastal areas, especially in Dalmatia, hoping for king's support to rapid development of the region advocated by Jadranska straža.
 The failure to fulfil that objective led to a disappointment among many Croats, including the leadership of Jadranska straža.
 This led the journal to welcome the king's proclamation of the 6 January Dictatorship, viewing abolition of the parliamentary rule as an opportunity to reoirent the country's development to align with the journal's stated objectives.
 Within few years, Jadranska straža and its publishers were disillusioned regarding the king's intention to reorient the national development strategies regarding the Adriatic and the journal gradually shifted its support to the Croatian Peasant Party.
-Regardless, the issue published one month following the king's assassination in Marseilles in October 1934 was full of articles and poems written in memory of the king.
+Regardless, the issue published one month following the king's assassination in Marseille in October 1934 was full of articles and poems written in memory of the king.

 The journal had the format of 24 x 34 cm.
 Jadranska straža was sold through subscription.
 Its circulation was up to 20,000.
 The journal was published predominantly in Croatian, and the remainder was in Serbian or rarely in Slovene language.
 Part of the journal was printed in Latin and another part was in the Cyrillic script.
 The cover alternated between the two scripts every month.
-Mimicking the practice of other Yugoslav unitarist journals, it was common to apply the ekavian ortography to the Latin script texts, and the ijekavian to the Cyrillic script materials.
+Mimicking the practice of other Yugoslav unitarist journals, it was common to apply the ekavian orthography to the Latin script texts, and the ijekavian to the Cyrillic script materials.